hedgeyedev/phlex_preview/README.md

 # Running
 - clone
-- bundle install
+- `bundle install`
-- rackup (I use rerun to autoload in development)
+- `bundle exec puma -p 6001` or `bundle exec rerun -- puma -p 6001` (the "rerun" gem will watch for filesystem changes and restart your application)
-- hit localhost:9292
+- navigate to localhost:6001 in a browser
 - Create the code and the invocation to be rendered

 # Specifying invocations